 A whole-house water filtration system filters all the water entering your home before it reaches any of your faucets or appliances.
 It is installed along the main water line where it first enters your house.

-Water passing through the whole-house filter removes a wide range of contaminants from your water supply.
-This includes sediment, chlorine, heavy metals, microorganisms, and other impurities affecting water quality, taste, odour, and colour.
+Water passing through the whole-house filter removes many contaminants from your water supply.
+These include sediment, chlorine, heavy metals, microorganisms, and other impurities that affect water quality, taste, odour, and colour.

-Unlike point-of-use filters, which only treat water at a single tap or fixture, whole-house systems treat your entire water supply all at once.
-This provides cleaner, filtered water throughout your entire home for drinking water, cooking, bathing, laundry, and more.
+Unlike point-of-use filters, which only treat water at a single tap or fixture, whole-house systems simultaneously treat your entire water supply.
+This provides cleaner, filtered water throughout your home for drinking, cooking, bathing, laundry, and more.

 Whole-house filters are typically more robust and have a higher flow rate than under-sink or countertop filters.
 They also last longer since all the water in the home is filtered through one central system.
 Overall, whole-house filtration is one of the most thorough and convenient ways to improve your home’s water quality.